-- Assumes all accepted credits will be at least 2.0 GPA
+- All accepted credits will be at least 3.0 GPA

 - Transfer credits accepted by The University of Mary Hardin-Baylor are included in the credit completion rate and maximum time frame calculations, but not the GPA.

-Incomplete credit hours will be considered as attempted credit hours when meeting the pace component of SAP.
-Grades will be included in the CGPA component of SAP during the term in which they were assigned.
+Incomplete credit hours will be considered as attempted credit hours when evaluating the pace component of SAP and cumulative grade point average.

 - Passed, may retake one time to improve GPA, included in the SAP review

-- Passed previously, but not with the required departmental GPA, may retake as necessary and still included in the SAP review
+- Passed previously, but not with the required departmental GPA will be included when evaluating SAP.

 - Failed, may retake as necessary, included in the SAP review

 Withdrawing From the University